 Severance.
-Generally, if Mr. Bryant is terminated without cause or resigns for good reason, he will receive 2 years of base salary and any unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus (based on the number of days of the applicable year prior to the effective date of termination and based on 100% of the Target Bonus), reimbursement of expenses, and any stock options to which he is entitled under his stock option agreements.
+Generally, if Mr. Sarvary is terminated without cause or resigns for good reason, he will receive two (2) years of base salary and any earned and unpaid base salary, the value of any accrued unused vacation, a pro-rata portion of any performance bonus (based on the number of days of the applicable year prior to the effective date of termination and based on 100% of the Target Bonus), an additional severance payment equal to a pro rata portion of his base salary (based on the number of days of the applicable year prior to the effective date of termination), reimbursement of expenses, vesting acceleration of his next installment of any unvested portion of his outstanding stock options and any stock options to which he is entitled under his stock option agreements.